Gum disease, receding gums and periodontitis: what's the difference?

 Gingival recession and orthodontic treatments

-On the other hand, it is important to clarify that the use of orthodontics is not a solution to receding gums.
+It is important to clarify that the use of orthodontics is not a solution to receding gums.
 However, with removable orthodontics, not only is it possible to maintain better oral hygiene, but we can also digitally plan each case and minimise the risk of recession increasing.

 A dentist fitting aligners on a patient